Nithin46/KDM_ICP1/README.md

 c) Split the words based on our choice in the file and printing the length.
 d) Converting the characters to upper case, lower case.

-I have faced an issue with creating two subfolders in the Github (Source, Documnets).
-So, I had placed all the documents in the main branch itself.
+I had faced an issue with creating two subfolders in Github (Source, Documents).
+After the one to one discussion on Tuesday's class, I have got a solution and created two folders.

 I have attached all the screenshots that show the code snippets and output.